VimalGit/AutoForm/README.md

 `python firstocr.py input/bankletter.jpg`

 The program will run and read the input image and scan using Tesseract.
 Then it will ask for output file name.
-Just give file name without any folder or extension. eg. formswetha
+Just give file name without any folder or extension. eg. bankletter

-This will save the scanned image in the "output" folder under the name "formswetha.txt"
+This will save the scanned image in the "output" folder under the name "bankletter.txt"

 ### Example: